linkfy/Tools-for-Instagram/README.md

 IG_USERNAME=myUsername
 IG_PASSWORD=myPassword

+# Uncomment next line if you want to be in offline chat status
+# ONLINE_MODE=false
 # Uncomment next line to use a proxy
 # IG_PROXY=http://proxyuser:proxypassword@xxx.xxx.xxx.xxx:xxxxx
 # Uncomment next line to use email verifications | sms by default